Choosing Public Datasets for Private Machine Learning via Gradient Subspace Distance: Acknowledgement

 \subsection{Results for Pre-conditioning}

 We compute GSD and evaluate using GEP for the chosen datasets.
 The evaluation results are in Table \ref{eval1}.
-We find that, across several different private and public datasets, final accuracy is monotone as GSD decreases.
+We find that, across a very wide range of different (and non-cherry-picked) private and public datasets, final accuracy is monotone as GSD decreases.
 Unexpectedly, we find that GSD between CIFAR-10 and CIFAR-100 is less than between CIFAR-10 and CIFAR-10.
 Nonetheless, this is predictive of final performance, where we see using CIFAR-100 as a public dataset is better than CIFAR-10, despite the fact that the private dataset is also CIFAR-10.
+In particular, this supports our use of a rigorous metric to predict dataset suitability rather than going off intuition (which this example shows can be incorrect).

 For ChestX-ray14, we use AUC instead of prediction accuracy because of high class imbalance.
 The evaluation results are given in Table \ref{eval2}.
 Once again, lower GSD implies higher model utility.
 We see that ChestX-ray14 is the best public dataset, but the second best is another chest x-ray dataset.
 Furthermore, using a significantly different dataset (CIFAR-100) as the public dataset results in worse utility than using no public dataset at all.

-Therefore, it may be prudent for a practitioner to compute GSD in order to measure data suitability before proceeding to use it.
+Other than GEP, we also evaluate our method over DP Mirror Descent \citep{dpmirror}, another approach that leverages public data as a preconditioner.
+We briefly introduce their algorithm in the Related Work Section \ref{relatedwork:preconditioning}.
+Following the evaluation setting in GEP, we have the following experiment results on the ChestX-ray14 dataset (Table \ref{eval:dpmirror}).

+The order of the public datasets is still preserved except for the fact that GEP works slightly better than DP Mirror Descent on larger datasets like ChestX-ray14.